paul-sx/MMM-darksky-hourly/README.md

 # MMM-pirateweather-hourly
-This an extension for [MagicMirror](https://github.com/MichMich/MagicMirror) that adds localized weather using the [Pirate Weather API](https://pirateweather.net) (based off of MMM-darksky-hourly, which is the same but used [Dark Sky API](https://darksky.net/dev/) (originally Forecast.io) -- the same service that powers the [Dark Sky App](https://darksky.net/app/)).
+This an extension for [MagicMirror](https://github.com/MichMich/MagicMirror) that adds localized weather using the [Pirate Weather API](https://pirateweather.net) (based off of MMM-darksky-hourly, which is the same but used [Dark Sky API](https://darksky.net/dev/) (originally Forecast.io)).

 ![screenshot](screenshot.png)